 The most important advice is pack light.
 Do not take more luggage with you than you can carry.
-It may seem impossible to pack enough for more than three months in two suitcases and a carry-on, but almost every returning
+It may seem impossible to pack enough for seven weeks in two suitcases and a carryon, but almost every returning abroader says that she/he brought too many clothes.
+Keep in